karthikmurugappan/text-editor/README.md

 The IndexedDB database is being implemented in this application.
 The package is called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

+Here is a live link to the application: https://polar-gorge-55343-a9a0367be63d.herokuapp.com/

 ## User Story